romeric/Fastor/README.md

 # Fastor
-**Fastor** [**FA**st **S**IMD op**T**imised tens**OR** algebra framework]: is a smart stack-based high performance tensor (multi-dimensional array) library written in modern C++ [C++11/14/17] with powerful in-built tensor algebraic functionalities (tensor contraction, permutation, reductions, special tensor groups and much more).
-Designed as a generic multi-dimensional tensor algebra library, Fastor also incorporates domain specific features for tensor contraction algorithms typically arising in classical mechanics, in particular, in finite element analysis of nonlinear solids, fluids and coupled continua.
+**Fastor** is a smart stack-based high performance tensor (multi-dimensional array) library written in modern C++ [C++11/14/17] with powerful in-built tensor algebraic functionalities (tensor contraction, permutation, reductions, special tensor groups etc).
+Designed as a generic multi-dimensional tensor algebra library, Fastor also incorporates domain specific features for tensor contraction algorithms typically arising in classical mechanics, in particular, in finite element analysis.
 There are multiple paradigms that Fastor exploits:

 - **Operation minimisation/Low FLOP/Complexity reducing Algorithms:** Fastor relies on an extremely smart and domain-aware Expression Template (ET) engine that can not only perform lazy evaluations and operator chaining but can also perform sophisticated mathematical transformation or *compile time* graph optimisation or both to reduce the complexity of evaluation of expressions by orders of magnitude.
 Some of these functionalities are  non-existent in other available C++ ET linear algebra libraries.
 - **SIMD/Data parallelism/Stream computing** Fastor utilises explicit SIMD (SSE/SSE2/SSE3/SSE4/AVX/AVX2/AVX512/FMA) instructions